Rector Hotel: The Rector Hotel

 In 1911, Brown's estate under the direction of his son Alson L. Brown commissioned architect John Graham, Sr. (whose offices were located in the recently completed Lyon Building next door) to design a fireproof hotel building for their lot.
 They had Graham make plans for both an 8-floor and 12-floor design that they would decide upon if the bids for the larger design met their budget or not.
 Graham's design was for a 3-part Beaux-Arts tower faced with limestone, brick and terra cotta over a reinforced concrete structure.
 They ultimately opted for the 12-floor design, costing an estimated $200,000, but chose to only complete the first 6 floors for the time being.
 Graham's concept sketch was published in the July 9, 1911 edition of the Seattle Times, showing the building as it would have been with the top 2 floors forming the capital of the 3-part design with arched windows and a large dentiled cornice.
-Demolition of the old buildings by contractor S.G.
-Combs began in July 1911 and excavation of the lot was completed by the end of August.
+Demolition of the old buildings by contractor Sherman G. Combs began in July 1911 and excavation of the lot was completed by the end of August.
 Harry Brandt was awarded the general contract and the building's steel and concrete structure was finished by the end of the year.
 Although the building was completed by early 1912, the hotel itself wouldn't open for another year; the reason for this delay was never made clear.
 The Hotel Rector, operated by the Levinson Hotel Company, Inc., officially opened on May 5, 1913, touting its fireproof building and the fact that it was completely furnished by Seattle labor.
 Doc Humphrey, previously of the Frye Hotel, was its first manager.
 A large neon sign spanning the building's top 5 floors could be seen up and down Cherry Street.